 |Real-Time Device Monitoring||No.||Yes.
 Kinesis Analytics can aggregate data over time windows continuously, detect anomalies, and take actions such as sending alerts.
 For example, Kinesis Analytics can calculate rolling 10-second averages of valve temperatures every 5 minutes in industrial equipment, and detect when the temperature exceeds certain preset thresholds.
 It can then alert control systems to automatically shut off machinery, avoiding accidents.|

-Use AWS IoT Analytics and Amazon Kinesis together when you need both historical and real-time analytics.
+Use Amazon IoT Analytics and Amazon Kinesis together when you need both historical and real-time analytics.
 For example, use Kinesis Analytics to calculate 10-second rolling averages of valve temperatures in industrial equipment to detect when the temperature exceeds certain thresholds.
 Kinesis Analytics can then alert control systems to automatically shut off machinery, avoiding accidents.
 Then, use Kinesis Streams to send data to IoT Analytics.
 You use IoT Analytics to understand trends and also predict when valves should be replaced or serviced.

 Amazon Kinesis Analytics is designed for streaming analytics, while IoT Analytics is designed for analytics on data at rest.
 Customers who need both real-time and IoT analytics can use a combination of Kinesis Analytics and IoT Analytics.

 Amazon Kinesis Firehose is the easiest way to load streaming data into Amazon Web Services data stores Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near real-time analytics with existing business intelligence tools.
 IoT Analytics does not support Kinesis Firehose as a data source.